Skip to content

-How do I assign read permissions to users who access Amazon Cognito’s user pools with OpenSearch?
+How do I assign read-only permission to users who access Amazon Cognito user pools with OpenSearch?

 0

-I don’t want all my users in Amazon Cognito to have full access to the user pools when they use the OpenSearch dashboards.
+I don't want Amazon Cognito users to have full access to the user pools when they use OpenSearch Dashboards.

 Resolution

-When you don't have fine-grained access control (FGAC) on your OpenSearch domain, use the domain access policy of the OpenSearch cluster to restrict access.
-This gives read-only access to your Amazon Cognito users.
-Set the EsshttpGet permissions to the role associated with the Amazon Cognito sign-in.
+If you didn't turn on fine-grained access control on your OpenSearch domain, then use the domain access policy of the OpenSearch cluster to restrict access.
+The policy gives read-only access to your Cognito users.
+Set the ESHttpGet permission to the role that's associated with the Cognito sign-in.

 "Statement": [